LAURENS ELECTRIC COOPERATIVE INC

 SECTION 4.11.
 RULES, REGULATIONS, RATE SCHEDULES AND CONTRACT.

 The Board of Trustees shall have power to make, adopt, amend, abolish and promulgate such rules, regulations, rate classifications, rate schedules, contracts, security deposits and any other types of deposits, payments or charges, including contributions in aid of construction, not inconsistent with law or the Cooperative’s Articles of Incorporation or Bylaws, as it may deem advisable for the management, administration and regulation of the business and affairs of the Cooperative.

 SECTION 4.12.
 ACCOUNTING SYSTEM AND REPORTS.

 The Board of Trustees shall cause to be established and maintained a complete accounting system of the Cooperative’s financial operations and condition, and shall, after the close of each fiscal year, cause to be made a full, complete and independent audit of the Cooperative’s accounts, books and records reflecting financial operations during, and financial condition as of the end of, such year.
-A full and accurate summary of such audit reports shall be submitted to the members at or prior to the succeeding annual meeting of the members.
+A full and accurate summary of the Cooperative’s financial operations and conditions shall be submitted to the members at or prior to the annual meeting of the members following the close of the fiscal year, and a full and accurate summary of the independent audit shall be made available to the members upon a member’s request upon completion of the audit.
 The Board may authorize special audits, complete or partial, at any time and for any specified period of time.